 When it comes to becoming competitive in the professional world, nothing will give you a bigger head start than professional training.
 You’ll learn new hard skills such as using clippers, bathing, and brushing dogs.
 Meanwhile, you’ll also be pushed to develop your soft skills, like interpersonal communication and organization.
 When you hone in on your hard and soft skills while working hard to stay on top of trends, you’ll be an unstoppable force.

 Working under the guidance of a master groomer who has been in the industry for years means receiving the most current training possible.
 Many groomers choose to join associations that test you on your abilities.
 Associations come with a host of benefits including insurance for your business and networking opportunities.
 If you take a dog grooming course that teaches you the best, current techniques, you’ll be prepared for these tests and examinations.

-More opportunities to find dogs to practice grooming
+More opportunities to practice dog grooming

 When enrolling in a dog grooming course, you’re expected to put in many hours practicing your grooming techniques.
 There are many differences in how you perform groom for different breeds.
 A husky has a completely different coat and different behavioral patterns than that of a golden retriever.
 In order to handle any client who comes your way, you’ll need to practice on as many dogs as possible.
 This could mean looking outside your group of friends and family.

 In the summer, try visiting dog parks to approach dog owners about practicing your grooming techniques on their dogs.
 You’ll also see many people adopting animals at shelters during this busy season.
 And when owners are off on vacation, many leave their dogs behind at kennels for full-time care.
 Visiting these places with a business card and a confident attitude will get you far.
 With the sheer amount of pooches out and about, you’re bound to have plenty of opportunities to practice your craft!